James Watt: Early experiments with steam

-In 1759, Watt's friend, John Robison, called his attention to the use of steam as a source of motive power.
+In 1759 Watt's friend John Robison called his attention to the use of steam as a source of motive power.
 The design of the Newcomen engine, in use for almost 50 years for pumping water from mines, had hardly changed from its first implementation.
 Watt began to experiment with steam, though he had never seen an operating steam engine.
 He tried constructing a model; it failed to work satisfactorily, but he continued his experiments and began to read everything he could about the subject.
 He came to realise the importance of latent heat—the thermal energy released or absorbed during a constant-temperature process—in understanding the engine, which, unknown to Watt, his friend Joseph Black had previously discovered years before.
 Understanding of the steam engine was in a very primitive state, for the science of thermodynamics would not be formalised for nearly another 100 years.

 In 1763, Watt was asked to repair a model Newcomen engine belonging to the university.
 Even after repair, the engine barely worked.
-After much experimentation, Watt demonstrated that about 3/4 of the thermal energy of the steam was being consumed in heating the engine cylinder on every cycle.
+After much experimentation, Watt demonstrated that about three-quarters of the thermal energy of the steam was being consumed in heating the engine cylinder on every cycle.
 This energy was wasted because, later in the cycle, cold water was injected into the cylinder to condense the steam to reduce its pressure.
 Thus, by repeatedly heating and cooling the cylinder, the engine wasted most of its thermal energy rather than converting it into mechanical energy.

 Watt's critical insight, arrived at in May 1765 as he crossed Glasgow Green park, was to cause the steam to condense in a separate chamber apart from the piston, and to maintain the temperature of the cylinder at the same temperature as the injected steam by surrounding it with a "steam jacket".
 Thus, very little energy was absorbed by the cylinder on each cycle, making more available to perform useful work.
 Watt had a working model later that same year.